Skn0tt/datapact/paper/paper.md

 To ensure that `datapact`'s developer-facing API is intuitive + ergonomic to use, the authors performed informal experiments where developers without prior knowledge about the problem were asked to explain what they think a given `datapact` snippet did.

 potential TODO: mention design, implementation, unit tests, code coverage, CI, CD, documentation ...
+Question to reviewers: would this be valuable?
+Fabio recommended this, but I'm unsure if it's interesting or bloaty.

 # Comparison to Other Tools